 You can head to the park early to get a good spot to relax and sunbathe and head off to one of the four dining spots for lunch, and you can even spread out the day to last until the afternoon/evening and have a light bite before heading back to your hotel and out for dinner.

 Things To Do At Volcano Bay

-There are 20 rides, slice and attractions at Volcano Bay and range from high thrills to gentle streams which are perfect for every member of the family to enjoy.
+There are 20 rides, slides and attractions at Volcano Bay.
+These range from high thrills to gentle streams, which are perfect for every member of the family to enjoy.

 Is There A Wave Pool At Volcano Bay?

-Before the pool starts to churn waves the swimmers will hear drum music from the artificial Volcano.
-The moment is always exciting and typically people and kids in the pools start to dance as they are waiting for the waves.
-The excitement will grow as everyone around you curiously wait for what’s about to happen.
+Before the pool starts to churn waves, swimmers will hear drum music from the artificial Volcano.
+The moment is always exciting, and typically kids in the pools begin to dance while waiting for the waves.

-While there’s no major danger to the wave pool, you will need to know how to swim at a basic level.
-If you don’t know how to swim or are under 48″ then you’ll be asked to wear a life vest.
+While there’s no significant danger to the wave pool, you will need to know how to swim at a basic level.
+If you don’t know how to swim or are under 48″, you’ll be asked to wear a life vest.

 How Much Is A Day Ticket For Volcano Bay?

 A one day ticket to Volcano Bay starts from $80 per person.